intel-iot-devkit/how-to-code-samples/watering-system/javascript/README.md

 Then, navigate to the directory with this example.

-To install Git* on the Intel® Edison board, if you don’t have it yet, establish an SSH connection to the board and run the following command:
+To install Git\* on the Intel® Edison board, if you don’t have it yet, establish an SSH connection to the board and run the following command:

     $ opkg install git

-### Connecting the Grove* sensors
+### Connecting the Grove\* sensors

 ![](./../../images/js/watering.jpg)

-You need to have a Grove* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove devices into the Grove Shield.
-Make sure you have the tiny VCC switch on the Grove Shield set to **5V**.
+You need to have a Grove\* Shield connected to an Arduino\*-compatible breakout board to plug all the Grove\* devices into the Grove\* Shield.
+Make sure you have the tiny VCC switch on the Grove\* Shield set to **5V**.

 You need to power the Intel® Edison board with the external power adapter that comes with your starter kit, or substitute it with an external 12V 1.5A power supply.
 You can also use an external battery, such as a 5V USB battery.

 In addition, you need a breadboard and an extra 5V power supply to provide power to the pump.
 Note: you need a separate battery or power supply for the pump.
 You cannot use the same power supply for both the Intel® Edison board and the pump, so you need either 2 batteries or two power supplies in total.

-You need to use the Grove Dry-Reed Relay board to connect the water pump.
+You need to use the Grove\* Dry-Reed Relay board to connect the water pump.

-1. Plug one end of a Grove cable into the Grove Dry-Reed Relay, and connect the other end to the D4 port on the Grove Shield.
+1. Plug one end of a Grov\*e cable into the Grove\* Dry-Reed Relay, and connect the other end to the D4 port on the Grove\* Shield.

 2. Connect one wire from the pump to the 5V power source reserved for the pump.

-3. Connect the other wire from the pump to one of the power connectors on the Grove* Dry-Reed Relay board.
+3. Connect the other wire from the pump to one of the power connectors on the Grove\* Dry-Reed Relay board.

-4. Connect the other power connector on the Grove* Dry-Reed Relay board to the ground of the 5V power source reserved for the pump.
+4. Connect the other power connector on the Grove\* Dry-Reed Relay board to the ground of the 5V power source reserved for the pump.

-5. Connect the Water Flow Sensor by plugging the red wire into the 5V pin, the black wire into the GND pin, and the yellow wire into digital pin 2 on the Grove Shield.
+5. Connect the Water Flow Sensor by plugging the red wire into the 5V pin, the black wire into the GND pin, and the yellow wire into digital pin 2 on the Grove\* Shield.

-6. Plug one end of a Grove cable into the Grove Moisture Sensor, and connect the other end to the A0 port on the Grove* Shield.
+6. Plug one end of a Grove\* cable into the Grove\* Moisture Sensor, and connect the other end to the A0 port on the Grove\* Shield.

-### Connecting the DFRobot* sensors
+### Connecting the DFRobot\* sensors

 ![](./../../images/js/watering-dfrobot.jpg)

-You need to have a I/O Expansion Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot* devices into the I/O Expansion Shield.
+You need to have a I/O Expansion Shield connected to an Arduino\*-compatible breakout board to plug all the DFRobot\* devices into the I/O Expansion Shield.

 In addition, you need a breadboard and an extra 5V power supply to provide power to the pump.
 Note: you need a separate battery or power supply for the pump.
 You cannot use the same power supply for both the Intel® Edison board and the pump.

 You need to use the Relay Module to connect the water pump.

-1. Plug one end of a DFRobot* cable into the Relay Module, and connect the other end to the A2 port on the I/O Expansion Shield.
+1. Plug one end of a DFRobot\* cable into the Relay Module, and connect the other end to the A2 port on the I/O Expansion Shield.

 2. Connect one wire from the pump to the GND of the power source reserved for the pump.